 Switch Breaches

-Delivery of switch information must occur in a timely manner, at all stages in the switch protocol lifecycle timers are created that countdown to the next switching stage, see “PR-110 Produce maintenance compliance report“ for timer definitions.
-Where a switch exceeds the defined timer limit a switch breach occurs.
+Delivery of switch information must occur in a timely manner.
+At all stages in the switch protocol lifecycle timers are created that countdown to the next switching stage.
+Where a switch exceeds the defined timer limit a switch breach is flagged.
+Subject to the Compliance Regulations, some breach timers may have a threshold applied under which no breach has to be formally alleged, but the breach flag is still reported.
+See ‘PR-040 Produce switch compliance reports’ for timer definitions and details of compliance thresholds.

 The following diagrams illustrate when a switch timer is created and ended for specific switch message sequences: